darkwizard242/ansible-role-tfsec/README.md

 ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------
 tfsec_app                 | Defines the app to install i.e. **tfsec**
 tfsec_version             | Defined to dynamically fetch the desired version to install.
 Defaults to: **1.28.6** tfsec_os                  | Defines os type.
-Used for obtaining the correct type of binaries based on OS type.
-Defaults to: **linux** tfsec_arch                | Defines os architecture.
-Used to set the correct type of binaries based on OS System Architecture.
-Defaults to: **amd64** tfsec_dl_url              | Defines URL to download the tfsec binary from. tfsec_bin_path            | Defined to dynamically set the appropriate path to store tfsec binary into.
+Used for obtaining the correct type of binaries based on OS type. tfsec_architecture_map    | Defines os architecture.
+Used to set the correct type of binaries based on OS System Architecture. tfsec_dl_url              | Defines URL to download the tfsec binary from. tfsec_bin_path            | Defined to dynamically set the appropriate path to store tfsec binary into.
 Defaults to (as generally available on any user's PATH): **/usr/local/bin/tfsec** tfsec_bin_permission_mode | Defines the permission mode level for the file.